NOAA-OWP/lstm/ngen_files/README.txt

 S.D.
 Peckham
 September 13, 2022
-November 15, 2022
+November 15, 2022 (updated)

 For use in NextGen, the lstm_py project folder should be copied into the NextGen project folder, at ngen/extern/lstm_py.
+Please see the text file:  "How_to_Run_LSTM_in_NextGen.txt" in the docs folder for much more information.

 This subfolder, "ngen_files", contains files that should be copied into the ngen repo tree (or project folder), into the indicated subfolders.